Eugieno/Lingo/README.md

 Page Two:

-* App logo
 * List of questions to choose from rendered in a card form
 * Accessibility button that turns the page black and white for improved accessibility

 Third Page:

-* Current score of the game
 * Result card displaying the final score
 * Restart game button
 * input name text